 WEP Frequently Asked Questions

-To be competitive for WEP applicants must first meet all program eligibility requirements.
-During the selection process the WEP committee will carefully review the applicant's personal statement and to be competitive for the program students should take the time to provide the committee with a detailed, thoughtful statement about the opportunity they would like to pursue.
+To be competitive for WEP, applicants must first meet all program eligibility requirements.
+During the selection process the WEP committee will carefully review the applicant's personal statement.
+To be competitive for the program students should take the time to provide the committee with a detailed, thoughtful statement about the opportunity they would like to pursue.
 The statement should include information about what they hope to gain personally, professionally, and/or academically from the experience.
-Students who are reapplying to continue an opportunity with the Work Exemption Program should make sure that their personal statement also addresses what they have learned so far from participating in this opportunity and how continued work with this organization will continue to advance their personal, professional, and/or academic goals.
+Students who are reapplying to continue an opportunity with the Work Exemption Program should make sure that their personal statement also addresses what they have learned so far from participating in this opportunity and how continued work with this organization will advance their personal, professional, and/or academic goals.
 Please review the instructions for preparing the personal statement provided on the application process page of the Work Exemption Program webpage.

 To be competitive for the program students should also pay attention to all program requirements and application deadlines and make sure that all parts of the application and all required supporting documents are submitted by the deadline.
 Failure to submit all documents by application deadlines will impact an applicant's competitiveness for the program.